charleemg/moonhaven-manor-game/README.md

 ## How to Play

-1. Open `index.html` in your web browser
+1. Open `index.html` in your web browser, or just [play it straight at its URL](https://charleemg.github.io/moonhaven-manor-game).
 2. Click "Start Game" to begin your investigation
 3. Read the story text and click "Continue" to advance
 4. When presented with choices, click on your preferred option